jbulliner82/jbulliner82.github.io/README.md

 1. **Quick Overview:** Browse [jbulliner82.github.io](https://jbulliner82.github.io)
 2. **Detailed Profile:** Review [hire-joseph-bulliner](https://jbulliner82.github.io/hire-joseph-bulliner/)
 3. **Technical Deep Dive:** Explore [Notion Case Studies](https://www.notion.so/AI-Automation-Portfolio-Joseph-Bulliner-2ac85dcc4dc28034ab4ad3809d2c8fd6)
+4. **Code Review:** Check out [ShowUp ML Predictor](https://github.com/jbulliner82/showup-appointment-predictor) for a complete full-stack ML project
-4. **Direct Discussion:** Email [jbulliner82@gmail.com](mailto:jbulliner82@gmail.com) with "AI Operations / Automation" in the subject line
+5. **Direct Discussion:** Email [jbulliner82@gmail.com](mailto:jbulliner82@gmail.com) with "AI Operations / Automation / ML" in the subject line

 ### **What to include when reaching out:**
 - What part of your operation is most painful or manual
 - What tools you currently use (CRMs, internal systems, etc.)
+- Whether you need predictive modeling, automation, or both
 - What "good" would look like six months after we fix it

-I'll respond with how I'd analyze it, which data and tools I'd lean on, and what an initial automation roadmap could look like.
+I'll respond with how I'd analyze it, which data and tools I'd lean on, what ML models might apply, and what an initial automation roadmap could look like.

+---

+## 🌟 Highlighted Achievement

+**ShowUp ML Predictor** demonstrates:
+- ✅ End-to-end ML pipeline (data → training → deployment)
+- ✅ Production-ready FastAPI backend with 6-table database
+- ✅ 86.7% prediction accuracy (top-tier for healthcare ML)
+- ✅ Beautiful, responsive frontend with real-time predictions
+- ✅ Clear business impact ($18k annual savings per practice)
+- ✅ Professional documentation and deployment strategy

+**This is the type of system I build:** Data-driven, production-ready, and measurably valuable.

 ---